MicrosoftDocs/fabric-docs/docs/workload-development-kit/workload-cloud-setup.md

 To configure your application in Microsoft Entra:

-1. The Redirect URL should point to your frontend URL appended with `/close`.
+1. The redirect URL should point to your frontend URL appended with `/close`.
 For example, `feserver.datafactory.contoso.com/close`.
 1. The application ID URI should match the verified domain of your application.

 > [!NOTE]